 Spending quality time with your partner is very valuable.
 Many couples don’t recognize that dedicating time to one another can nurture relationships by building intimacy, opening up the line of communication and strengthening bonds.
 Schedule date nights and alone time in your calendar.
 Take turns planning them with your partner and be sure to plan dates that you’d both enjoy.
 When conversing with one another during this alone time, stick to light, friendly topics, such as new hobbies & interests.
 Save talking about kids, bills, and relationship issues for another non-date night.
-Sometimes, date night might not seem feasible due to finances, scheduling, & other responsibilities.
-Remember that you can have a date night anywhere.
+Sometimes, date night might not seem feasible due to finances, scheduling, & other responsibilities, but remember that you can have a date night anywhere.
 You can bring a romantic night right to your home with dinner and a movie.

 Don’t assume that falling out of love means that it’s time to end the relationship.
 In relationships (especially relationships in trouble), falling out of love is very common.
 It’s critical to remember that at the beginning of your relationship, there were certain actions, made by both you and your partner, that caused you to fall in love.
 The same is true for falling back in love.
 The only difference is that now, you must be more deliberate and intentional.
-You must work to keep your love alive.

 At CWC Coaching, our team consists of licensed therapists, life coaches, and counselors.
 We assist clients with self-improvement, career development, negative self-talk, psychological pain, self-sabotaging behavior, past hurts and finding your purpose.
 If you are ready to increase your self-awareness and happiness, breakthrough limiting behavior and understand your purpose in life, we’d love to help guide you on this journey.